turingschool/front-end-curriculum/lessons/testing-ember.md

 import { test } from 'qunit';
 import moduleForAcceptance from 'ember-groceries/tests/helpers/module-for-acceptance';
 a
-moduleForAcceptance('Acceptance | home page');
+moduleForAcceptance('Acceptance | groceries');

-test('visiting /home-page', function(assert) {
+test('visiting /groceries', function(assert) {
-  visit('/home-page');
+  visit('/groceries');

   andThen(function() {
-    assert.equal(currentURL(), '/home-page');
+    assert.equal(currentURL(), '/groceries');
   });
 });

 ```

 *Note:* The test will automatically fill in the route for you with the test name.
-You'll need to change any line that tries to visit `./home-page` to actually represent the route you're aiming for.
+You'll need to change any line that tries to visit `'/groceries'` to actually represent the route you're aiming for.

 ```
 import { test } from 'qunit';
 import moduleForAcceptance from 'ember-groceries/tests/helpers/module-for-acceptance';

-moduleForAcceptance('Acceptance | home page');
+moduleForAcceptance('Acceptance | groceries');

 test('visiting /', function(assert) {
   visit('/');